JonathanPablo/DataScientest_Sales-Churn_Project/README.md

 Some example headers where added...

 ## Introduction
-Here will be a main introduction to the project...
+Here will be a main introduction to the project... including pictures..

 ![Including pictures..](https://github.com/JonathanPablo/DataScientest_Sales-Churn_Project/assets/134729968/962581eb-ed83-4149-a433-b36e68ba9e08)

 ## Problems & Sub-Projects